Understanding PTSD: When the Past Won’t Stay in the Past

 Nightmares

-Intense distress when reminded of the trauma
+Intense distress when reminded of what happened

 Avoiding people, places, or conversations related to the trauma